bobbyngo/MonopolyGame/Milestone1/README.md

 # Usage:
 ```
-To play the game, run the main method inside the MonopolyView.java file and follow the textual instruction.
+Run the main method inside the MonopolyView.java file and follow the textual instruction.
 ```

 # Contributors: